Experience the Bible like Never Before

 Immerse: The Reading Bible is a six-volume Bible created with one goal in mind: to provide the best reading experience possible.
 The text is laid out in a beautiful single-column setting with chapters, verses, section headings, and footnotes removed, and with the content of each book displayed according to its literary genre.

 This unique reading Bible will serve as the basis for our church’s journey through the Scriptures.
-Our church will use it to read through large portions of the Bible—the New Testament or the Torah, for example—in eight weeks.
+Our church will use it to read through large portions of the Bible—the New Testament or the Torah, for example—in eight or sixteen week cycles.

 As our church reads through this new Bible, we will invite each other to talk about it in a new way.
 Once a week, community groups will engage in “book club” discussions, simply talking about what they’ve read in honest, unmediated conversations.